Caravan Covers: Which one?

 Towing covers have become increasingly popular in recent years.
 It’s not pleasant to set off with a nice clean caravan only to arrive at a site to find the front filthy with road muck or even stone-damaged.
 The answer is a towing cover.
 These can provide excellent protection while being easy to use.

 Towing covers are quite easy for one person to fit although two will speed things up quite a bit.
-The better ones come in three pieces with the outer two sliding into the awning rail at each side and the main panel attaching to them with straps or zips.
+Some covers come in three pieces with the outer two sliding into the awning rail at each side and the main panel attaching to them with straps or zips.
 Where you have zips, the side panels are elasticated and provide a neat appearance.
 Elasticated clips hold the bottom in place to the valence or, in some cases, a strap under the A-frame.

 The cheapest, at less than £100, are the one-size-fits-all, or universal, covers.
 They may not look pretty, but they do the job and are ideal for those on a tight budget.
 The cover might obscure the front road lights, but this is not necessarily illegal.
 To be on the safe side, some universal cover suppliers provide self-powered LED lights that fit into designated pockets.

 Spend a bit more, and you'll get a three-piece generic cover offering better protection.
 These fit a broad range of caravans.
-The one shown here from Pro-tec comes in at about £145.
+The one shown below from Specialised Covers comes in at about £199.
 Once again, they might obscure your road lights.

 If you want to push the boat out, you could go for the Tow Pro Elite from Specialised Covers.
 The Elite cover has foam body armour for superior stone protection and a very smooth appearance.
 It's for the harsh conditions in the Australian outback.
-Expect to pay about £400.
+Expect to pay £399.

 Above: This Tow Pro Elite cover from Specialised Covers even provides zip access for the grab handles